MarshalArijona/marshal-blog/_posts/2022-07-19-BNN-periodic-activation-function.md

 categories: machine-learning-posts
 ---

-During this summer, I work as a research assistant in Arno Solin's lab (Dep. of CS Aalto University).
-My duty is to investigate the paper titled "Periodic Activation Function induce stationarity".
 The main idea of this paper is to show that a BNN equipped with a periodic activation function will behave like a stationary kernel of Gaussian process, e.g. Matern Kernel, RBF kernel, etc. The stationarity term here means that our NN is translation-invariant, pushing the BNN to put the uncertainty only based on the distance of data.
 Please check the [paper](https://arxiv.org/pdf/2110.13572.pdf) for further details.

 #### Sin Activation Function